tomastephenson/Udacity-Assignment-2-Matching-Game/README.md

 * **3 stars** - Find all 8 matches in just 10 moves or less (VERY difficult!)
 * **2 stars** - Find all 8 matches in 20 moves or less
 * **1 star** - Find all 8 matches in 30 moves or less

+## Dependencies
+There are no external dependencies needed to enjoy this game - all necessary JavaScript and CSS is included in the zipped folder you download.

 I hope you enjoy the game and have fun!